Student ProgramsScholarships & Grants

 The scholarship includes most expenses and fees associated with the annual conference, including: registration fees; a full-day field trip for both Thursday and Sunday (as space allows); box lunches for the full day field trips; a morning field trip and/or workshop for both Friday and Saturday morning; two tickets to the banquet for the recipient and a family member; and up to four nights hotel accommodations at the conference center, including breakfast for one person.
 [Please note that a double room will be reserved for those attending with family member(s)].

-Additional details about the upcoming conference are provided here.
+Additional details about the upcoming conference are provided by clicking here.

 Research Support Grants.
 The research grant program supports graduate and undergraduate student research and internships in the field biology of birds.
 The program supports WFO‛s mission of promoting the study of birds throughout western North America and supports the mission of the WFO Student Programs Committee to help develop the next generation of field ornithologists and sustain a long term bond between young ornithologists and WFO.
-Application deadline for 2023 to be announced.
+Application deadline is March 6, 2023.

 44th Annual WFO Conference Student Programs